-A raging war An unexpected love A selfless sacrifice Above and Beyond is a romantic tale of two people thrown together by war, and torn apart by Destiny.
+Above and Beyond is a romantic tale of two people thrown together by war, and torn apart by Destiny.

 Confederate spy Sarah Duvall risks all to help cavalry officer Douglas Benton escape a trap set by the Yankees.
 Will his love be enough to bring her back?
 Or will a promise he made keep them apart forever?

 Confederate spy SARAH DUVALL lives alone and reviled in her war-torn homeland of Virginia.
 Pretending to support the Union cause, her friends and family have no way of knowing she is secretly providing valuable information to the Rebels.

 Cavalry commander DOUGLAS BENTON would much rather flirt with a woman than work with one.
 When he discovers that the virtuous and devout Sarah Duvall is the spy who has been providing him with valuable intelligence, he fervently resists the arrangement.